BLOOMBEES/bootstrap-theme/src/layout/grid-system.md

 ## Quick start example

-If you're using Bootstrap's compiled CSS, this the example you'll want to start with.
+If you're using Bloombees's compiled CSS, this the example you'll want to start with.

-{% example html %}
+{% highlight html %}
 <div class="container">
   <div class="row">
     <div class="col-sm-4">